AndreasExner/ioBroker-IoT-IndoorAirSensor/README.md

 I've decided to add an ePaper (Waveshare 1.54inch e-Paper Module) as local display to read the values right from the device.
 The ePaper needs no backlight and don't produce irritating light in the room.
 For example, in the bedroom.

-The ePaper library is not yet integrated into the IoT Framework, except the "LastUpdate" function.
-The code varies very much, depending on the display type/size and the content.
+The ePaper library is now integrated into the IoT Framework.
+However, only the 1.54 inch (200x200) b/w display is supported with a layout of three data fields and the "LastUpdate" string.
+Other layout may need changes to the code.

 Please use the documentation of the repository for more information: [ZinggJM/GxEPD: A simple E-Paper display library with common base class and separate IO class for Arduino. (github.com)](https://github.com/ZinggJM/GxEPD)